frontity/step-by-step-tutorial/tutorial/part6-custom-post-types/add-support-for-cpts.md

 # Add support for custom post types

-> *__[TO DO]__ new content to be written.*
+> _**[TO DO]** new content to be written._

 As you will already be aware, our example source data is a travel blog.
-We have implemented a Custom Post Type (CPT) for our favourite destinations.
+We have implemented a Custom Post Type (CPT) in WordPress for our favourite destinations.
 This CPT is called... "destinations" - what else?!

 The first thing we need to do is to add support for our custom post type in`frontity.settings.js`.
 Add the `postTypes` property to `state.source`.
 This takes an array of objects as it's value, with each object in the array defining a post type.
 We're only defining one post type, namely `destinations` so we only add one object to the array.